Complete Guide to Invoice Factoring

 While the overall goal of invoice factoring is the same, choosing the right provider is critical.
 Know that there are two types of providers: those that are independent and those that are backed by a bank.

-However, an independent factor must borrow from a third party in order to fund your invoices.
+An independent factoring company can provide immediate funds for your outstanding invoices, but they must borrow from a third party in order to fund your invoices.
 That can increase risk and costs for your business and can reduce efficiency.
 Plus, they aren’t FDIC-insured and as heavily regulated as bank factors, which makes it easier for independent factors to act in predatory manners.
-Much of any perceived negative stigma surrounding factoring is due to independent, unregulated actors taking advantage of borrowers.

 Let’s look into each type of factoring so you know exactly what you’re looking for when you’re finding a factoring company to work with.